eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-hmac-signing.md

 - `endpoint`: The endpoint which is used in the signature.
 For Azure IoT Hub this is expected to be the `resourceUri` without protocol (e.g. `myHub.azure-devices.net`, see the respective Azure documentation).
-  For Azure Service Bus, this is expected to be the full URI of the resource to which access is claimed (e.g. `http://myNamespaces.servicebus.windows.net/myQueue`, see the respective Azue documentation)
+  For Azure Service Bus, this is expected to be the full URI of the resource to which access is claimed (e.g. `https://myNamespaces.servicebus.windows.net/myQueue`, see the respective Azure documentation)
 - `ttl` (optional): The time to live of a signature as a string in duration format.
-Allowed time units are "ms" (milliseconds), "s" (seconds) and "m" (minutes), e.g. "10m" for ten minutes.
+Allowed time units are "ms" (milliseconds), "s" (seconds), "m" (minutes) and "h" (hours), e.g. "10m" for ten minutes.
   `ttl` should only be set for AMQP connections and defines how long the connection signing is valid.
   The broker (e.g. Azure IoT Hub) will close the connection after `ttl` and Ditto will reconnect with a new signature.
   Defaults to 7 days.